Analysis - Comparative Genomics

 For both comparative methods, the tool Sybil is used to visualize the results.
 Sybil is a web-based graphical user interface that allows users to search and view ortholog clusters, genomic context, synteny, and much more.
 Users are given password-protected access to their results loaded into a Sybil instance as part of the service.

 Depending on the goals of your project and the genomes to be included in the analysis, IGS Analysis Engine staff will help you determine which method to use for your data.
-To discuss the specific needs of your project please please contact us.
+To discuss the specific needs of your project please contact us.